Texas High-Speed Rail

 Currently, to cover the distance between Houston and Dallas, considering the traffic jams, it often takes over four hours: a time that, according to the Texas Department of Transportation, is destined to expand, exceeding six hours, by 2040.
 This is a huge problem also from an environmental point of view due to the ever-increasing CO2 emissions.

 The Lane Construction Corporation is one of America’s leading construction companies, specializing in large, complex civil infrastructure.
-For 130 years, it has contributed to the development of the country’s transportation systems including the Interstate Highway and a vast network of roads, bridges, airports, metros and railways.
+For 135 years, it has contributed to the development of the country’s transportation systems including the Interstate Highway System and a vast network of roads, bridges, airports, metros and railways.
 Lane specializes in mobility, tunneling, and water resources to address sustainable development and climate change adaptation challenges.

 Lane has completed extensive mass transit works in the United States and is well-positioned through experience, reputation, and past performance to participate in the future growth of the rail, metro, and mass transit industry in the United States.